timthepost/threadwell/README.md

 # Threadwell

-A well of threads, or a way to manage AI assistant sessions and tasks that "threads well" (as the original concept started), which can also be an initial chat UI - this was that!
+A well of threads, or a way to manage AI assistant sessions as tasks that "threads well" (as the original concept started), which can also be an initial chat UI - this was that!
+And, well, who doesn't like a KanBan board to delegate and stay organized?

 This is a basic kanban-style interface built using Oak, Shoelace and Sortable JS.
 Oak provides the perfect background for an API-driven board and task state, Shoelace components provide a pleasing work-friendly UI